JonathanCamberos/branches-and-things-/README.md

 **pushing to main, updating branches** lets say you push something directly to main, and now one of your branches 'editreadme' is now out of date

+will this be an issue? lets see, we added this last section (from main) lets try to add another section (without pulling from the branch first)